City Of: Plot

-The next day, Angel stalks into a top floor conference room at the heavily guarded Russell Winters Enterprises building, where Russell is conducting a meeting with his business associates and the Wolfram & Hart lawyer.
-Unimpressed by Russell's claim that he can do whatever he wants and get away with it, Angel asks the CEO if he can fly... then forcefully kicks his executive chair through the floor-to-ceiling windows.
-Exposed to direct sunlight, a screaming Russell bursts into flame and disintegrates to dust in mid-air.
-The chair, scorched and empty, smashes to the sidewalk below.
-As Angel calmly departs, the lawyer uses his cell phone to report to his firm that, although the "Senior Partners" need not be disturbed by the news of the death of their client just yet, there seems to be a "new player in town".
+The next day, Angel stalks into a conference room at the heavily guarded Russell Winters Enterprises building, where Russell is conducting a meeting with his business associates and the Wolfram & Hart lawyer.
+Unimpressed by Russell's claim that he can do whatever he wants and get away with it, Angel asks the CEO if he can fly, then kicks his chair through the windows.
+Exposed to sunlight, Russell bursts into flames and disintegrates into dust.
+As Angel departs, the lawyer uses his cell phone to casually report to his firm to set up an inter-office board meeting that afternoon and that although the firm's "Senior Partners" need not be disturbed by the issue just yet, there seems to be a "new player in town".

 Back at home, Angel despondently calls Buffy, but when he hears her voice, hangs up without speaking.
-Later, Cordelia proposes that they put a sign out front and go into the business of saving souls as a team—at least until her acting career materializes.
-As Doyle observes many people in L.A. need help, Angel stands alone atop a skyscraper, looking out over the bustling L.A. nightscape.
+Later, Cordelia proposes that they go into the business of saving souls as a team— at least until her acting career materializes.
+As Doyle observes that many people in L.A. need help, Angel stands atop a skyscraper, looking out over the L.A. nightscape.

 Production

 The vampire prosthetics were a newly created prototype design for this episode, as the production team wanted to try a darker, scarier look.
-However, they were unhappy with the effect, and soon returned to Buffy-style vamp-faces.
+However, they were unhappy with the effect and soon returned to Buffy-style vamp-faces.

 Writing

-In the original script, the scene in which Angel finds Tina's dead body ends with him cradling her, then licking her blood from his fingers.
-Although creator Joss Whedon claims that moment was the point of the episode, as it shows how Angel is struggling in his goal of redemption, it was ultimately cut.
+In the original script, the scene in which Angel finds Tina's dead body ends with him cradling her, and then licking her blood from his fingers.
+Although creator Joss Whedon claims that moment was the point of the episode, as it shows how Angel is struggling with his goal of redemption, it was ultimately cut.
 "It was dark enough that he didn’t save this girl," says supervising producer Tim Minear.
 "I don’t think you needed him licking her dead body."
 A similar scene occurs in flashback in Season Four, where Angelus reveals this caused Angel to revert to the pathetic state he is in when Whistler encounters him eating rats in 1996.

 Music

-In his essay on music as narrative agent, Matthew Mills points out how the theme used for the character of Angel is used multiple times in this episode, at different tempos and by different instruments.
+In his essay on music as a narrative agent, Matthew Mills points out how the theme used for the character of Angel is used multiple times in this episode, at different tempos and by different instruments.
 When Doyle first offers Angel a chance of redemption, his theme starts but does not end; its "incompleteness mirroring Angel's inability to answer Doyle's question".
 When Angel finally accepts Doyle's challenge at the end of the episode, his theme plays with a "brief respite from minor tonality" to underscore his newfound determination.